ASTROGBAE/DungeonLyte/README.md

 An example of this syntax in action is shown below, which will create two Room objects with descriptions, as well as a Door object with a description and references to the aforementioned Rooms:

-> $ROOM[spooky corridoor]: You enter a long, dark corridoor.
+> ROOM[spooky corridoor]: You enter a long, dark corridoor.
 It is covered in cobwebs.
-> $DOOR[Dragon throne room]: Before you is a huge metal door with engravings of twisting tails and fire.
+> DOOR[Dragon throne room]: Before you is a huge metal door with engravings of twisting tails and fire.
-> $ROOM[Dragon throne room]: You feel a sudden wave of heat as a dragon stands before you!
+> ROOM[Dragon throne room]: You feel a sudden wave of heat as a dragon stands before you!

 ## Game objects